Japanese submarine I-63: 1928–1938

 Upon commissioning, I-63 was assigned to Submarine Division 28, in which she spent her entire career.
 The division was assigned to the Sasebo Naval District on 24 December 1929, then was reassigned to Submarine Squadron 2 in the 2nd Fleet in the Combined Fleet on 1 December 1930, to Submarine Squadron 1 in the 1st Fleet in the Combined Fleet on 1 December 1932, and to the Sasebo Defense Division in the Sasebo Naval District on 15 November 1933.
 On 20 March 1934, I-63 was decommissioned and placed in reserve, and while she was in reserve Submarine Division 28 was reassigned to the Sasebo Guard Squadron on 11 December 1933.

 Submarine Division 28 again was assigned to Submarine Squadron 2 in the 2nd Fleet on 15 November 1934, and I-63 was recommissioned that day.
 On 7 February 1935 I-63 got underway from Sasebo along with the other five submarines of Submarine Squadron 2 — I-53, I-54 and I-55 of Submarine Division 18 and Submarine Division 28′s I-59 and I-60 — for a training cruise in the Kuril Islands.
 The cruise concluded with their arrival at Sukumo Bay on 25 February 1935.
 The six submarines got back underway from Sasebo on 29 March 1935 for a training cruise in Chinese waters and returned to Sasebo on 4 April 1935.
 On 15 November 1935, Submarine Division 28 again was assigned to Submarine Squadron 1 in the 1st Fleet.

-On 27 March 1937, I-63 put to sea from Sasebo with I-59 and I-60 for a training cruise in the vicinity of Tsingtao, China.
+On 27 March 1937, I-63 put to sea from Sasebo with I-59 and I-60 for a training cruise in the vicinity of Qingdao, China.
 The three submarines concluded it with their arrival at Ariake Bay on 6 April 1937.
 Submarine Division 28 was reassigned to the Sasebo Defense Squadron in the Sasebo Naval District on 1 December 1937 and then to Submarine Squadron 1 in the 1st Fleet on 15 December 1938.